-SSH is a secure protocol for secure remote login.
-It is widely used remote login protocol to login from one linux/unix system to another linux/unix system login.
+SSH protocol is a secure protocol for secure remote login.
+It is a widely used remote login protocol to login from one Linux/UNIX system to another Linux/UNIX system login.

-SSH is is a remote login and remote login is client-server program and protocol that provides an interactive command line interface to a remote computer, using a protocol over computer.
+SSH is a remote login and remote login is a client-server program and protocol that provides an interactive command-line interface to a remote computer, using a protocol over the computer.

 It allows a user to establish a secure channel over an insecure network in a client-server architecture, connecting an SSH client application with an SSH Server.